TPucke/GettingCleaningDataCourseProject/README.md

 # GettingCleaningDataCourseProject.

-## Invoking the program
+## Invoking the process
-It is intended that the entire process is run by calling runall().
+It is intended that the entire process is run by sourcing the script file.
+The script invokes a sequence of calls to the functions documented below.

-`runall(download=TRUE)`

-The optional parameter can be used to turn off the internet download of the data file in the case that it already exists.
+An optional parameter of the `getdata` function can be modified to skip the internet download of the data file in the case that it already exists after the script has been previously run.

-`runall` manages the sequence of other function calls that implement the details of the project logic.

-## Other functions in order of execution
+## Functions in order of execution
 ### getdata
 `getdata(unzip_path = "./GettingCleaningData/CourseProject", download=TRUE)` ensures that the publicly available data files exist in a known local directory on the system.
 In general the default unzip_path will work on all systems.
 If the data has been previously downloaded this time consuming step can be skipped by passing the argument `download=FALSE`.
 The function executes the following sequence of steps:
 1. Establish a unique temporary file name for download of the zip file.